severalnines/docs/user-guide/dashboard.rst

 Deploy Database Cluster
 ------------------------

-Opens a wizard to deploy a new set of database cluster.
+Opens a step-by-step wizard to deploy a new set of database cluster.
 The following database cluster types are supported:

 * MySQL Replication
 * MySQL Galera